 This matters particularly for the significant numbers of people who cannot obtain justice in relation to their fundamental rights.
 We know that these unmet needs trigger or exacerbate cluster of problems that have significant impacts on individuals, communities and wider public policy goals.

-Legal education sits at the heart of activities to ensure law plays its role effectively: It is how people can be helped to know and access legal remedies; it is how people and organisations working in the law can improve the ways they identify and resolve legal needs; and the studying and analysis of evidence arising out of this activity can positively influence wider policy and justice systems.
+Legal education sits at the heart of activities to ensure law plays its role effectively: It is how people can be helped to know and access legal remedies; it is how people and organisations working in the law can improve the ways they identify and resolve legal needs; and the study and analysis of evidence arising out of this activity can positively influence wider policy and justice systems.

 Organisations tackling these challenges have experienced significant constraints that have affected their ability to deliver services at the scale needed, to invest in their infrastructure, to develop related fields of policy, research and communications and to attract and retain skilled staff.
 These organisations face a task of such scale and complexity that significant and sustained strategic investment is needed to help them play their roles.
 The Foundation’s resources put us in a position to support organisations to address this challenge.